 for each c in C (for each group of candidate stars) form a 1-1 correspondence between the stars in c and the k+1 query points based on the

+distances from point0, thus renaming the stars in c point0, point1, .... pointk consistently.

+For every pair pointu and pointv in point1, … pointk

+See whether dist(pointu, pointv) corresponds to dist(qu, qv) where qu is the uth point fartheset away from q0 and qv is the vth point farthest away from q0

-distances from point0, thus renaming the stars in c point0, point1, .... pointk consistently for each r in c after renaming if r.i = q and r.partners != pointkpartners then c is not a match c is a match for each value t in c let j = t.q jstar = select s' from pointj where s = t.s'
+If false, then c is not a match for each r in c after renaming if r.i = q and r.partners != pointkpartners then c is not a match c is a match for each value t in c let j = t.q jstar = select s' from pointj where s = t.s'